+[Robert: agree]

 [32] 503.44 – unclear - The Common Info field of a Basic Multi-Link element carried in a Beacon frame or a Probe Response frame that , which is not a multi-link probe response, shall not include the Medium Synchronization Delay Information subfield.

+[Robert: agree]

 [33] 513.23 - such that all associated non-AP MLDs including the ones which that have all affiliated non-AP STAs in power save mode

+[Robert: agree]

 [34] 515.46 - NOTE 1—The ML reconfiguration operations for adding a link or deleting a link to the ML setup of a non-AP MLD is performed between the two peer MLDs which that are in State 4 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
 For a newly added link to the ML setup, the non-AP STA and the AP operating on that link inherit state from their respective MLDs and are in State 4.
 For a setup link which that gets deleted from the ML setup, the non-AP STA and the AP which that were previously operating on that link cease to inherit state from their respective MLDs and transition to State 1 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).

+[Robert: agree]

 [35] 515.54 - A non-AP MLD in the associated state which that has dot11EHTLinkReconfigurationOperationActivated equal to true may request ML reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD which that has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.

+[Robert: agree]

 [36] 516.27 - The following rules apply for each Per-STA Profile subelement corresponding to a non-AP STA which that is contained in the Reconfiguration Multi-Link element included in the Link Reconfiguration Request frame

+[Robert: agree]

 [37] 517.23 - After receiving a Link Reconfiguration Request frame indicating request for adding one or more links from a non-AP STA affiliated with a non-AP MLD which that indicated OCVC in its RSNE

+[Robert: agree]

 [38] 517.44 - If the AP MLD receives a Link Reconfiguration Request frame which that indicates both delete link and add link for a given non-AP STA

+[Robert: agree]

-[39] 518.37 - After receiving a Link Reconfiguration Response frame which that includes Group Key Data subfield,
+[39] 518.37 - After receiving a Link Reconfiguration Response frame which that includes a Group Key Data subfield,

+[Robert: agree]

 [40] 521.6 - The AP affiliated with an AP MLD that operates on a link which that is disabled for an associated non-AP MLD

+[Robert: agree]

 [41] 524.10 - A non-AP MLD might receive more than one TID-to-link Mapping elements on more than one link which that indicate different times for the advertised TTLM to be established

+[Robert: agree]

 [42] 524.62 - then the profile for that nontransmitted BSSID carries a Non-Inheritance element which that includes the Element ID Extension of the TID-To-Link Mapping element.

+[Robert: agree]

 [43] 525.45 - or at the time indicated by the Expected Duration field of an existing advertised TTLM which that will be replaced by the default mapping

+[Robert: agree]

-[44] 528.35 - The BSS Transition Candidate List Entries field may be included which contains one or more Neighbor Report elements in order to provide a BSS transition candidate list
+[44] 528.35 - The BSS Transition Candidate List Entries field, which contains one or more Neighbor Report elements, may be included, which contains one or more Neighbor Report elements in order to provide a BSS transition candidate list